Environmental Epidemiology Program (EEP)

 The program has three responsibilities that lead to good policy and informed citizens:

-- The first responsibility is to conduct public health surveillance and assessment activities for environmentally related health risks and concerns.
+- Conduct public health surveillance and assessment activities for environmentally related health risks and concerns.
 This task involves collecting and analyzing data, making interpretations and reporting findings.

-- The second responsibility is to provide information and consultation about environmental health risks and environmental health concerns to other governmental and non-governmental agencies at the federal, state and community levels that are involved in policy development.
+- Provide information and consultation about environmental health risks and environmental health concerns to other governmental and non-governmental agencies at the federal, state and community levels that are involved in policy development.
 Our goal is to ensure that environmental health is considered in policy development.

-- The programs third responsibility is to develop data and measures that can be used by Utah citizens to understand and assess their environmental health risk and concerns.
+- Develop data and measures that can be used by Utah citizens to understand and assess their environmental health risk and concerns.
 Healthy, informed citizens make better choices and are the most powerful tool we have in reducing environmental risks.